-Elected in 2011 as Mississippi’s Lieutenant Governor, Tate Reeves stands ready to help guide the state toward a brighter future through a focus on improving educational achievement for students, supporting the creation of high-skilled jobs and responsibly managing the taxpayers’ money.
+Re-elected in 2015 as Mississippi’s Lieutenant Governor, Tate Reeves stands ready to guide the state toward a brighter future by improving educational achievement for students, supporting the creation of high-skilled jobs and responsibly managing taxpayers’ money.

 Reeves leads the 52-member Senate with a focus on keeping government spending under control, reforming education and making Mississippi a better place to raise a family.

-Under his leadership, Mississippi has a balanced budget that spends more on education and adequately funds other priorities, including setting aside 2 percent of state funds for a “rainy day and reducing taxpayers’ overall debt burden.
+Under his leadership, Mississippi has a balanced budget that spends more on education and adequately funds other priorities, including filling the state’s “rainy day fund” to its statutory limit and reducing taxpayers’ overall debt burden.

-Previously, Reeves was elected as Mississippi’s 53rd Treasurer in 2003 and re-elected to a second term four years later with 61 percent of the vote, the highest percentage of any candidate was running for statewide office.
-He was the first Republican treasurer in the state’s history.
+Previously, Reeves was elected as Mississippi’s 53rd Treasurer in 2003 and re-elected to a second term four years later with 61 percent of the vote, the highest percentage of any candidate running for statewide office.
+He was the first Republican and youngest treasurer in the state’s history.

 Reeves is a Rankin County native and a graduate of Florence High School.
 He is an honors graduate of Millsaps College and holds a bachelor’s degree in economics.
 Reeves has continued to be an active alumnus and remains involved with his alma mater by serving as a member of the investment policy board for the Millsaps College General Louis Wilson Fund and a member the Advisory Committee of the Else School of Management.

 Reeves and his wife Elee Williams Reeves, a Tylertown native, are the proud parents of three daughters, Sarah Tyler, Elizabeth Magee and Madeline Tate.
-The Reeves family attends Galloway Memorial United Methodist Church, where Elee and Tate co-chaired a past Capital Campaign.
+The Reeves family attends Galloway Memorial United Methodist Church.

 Back to Top